TWHB Drew at Dunkirk

 North African battles ended and Sicily was captured and then it was into Italy, Dad followed the armies tail to Italy.
-First to Naples via the Amalfi Highway, more a narrow mountain road.
+First to Naples via the Amalfi Highway very a narrow mountain road.
 The Germans had just retreated and many vehicles and men had been caught by allied fighters strafing the convoys.
 He said that American dozer´s were just pushing the lorries over the cliff edge into the sea.

 Naples became his base area and he moved around checking unit vehicles all over the south.
 Canadian, Australian and New Zealanders.
 It just shows how diverse the British Army was, also Indian, Polish and the list goes on.

-Monte Casino - Hell Hole, he followed the advance north and it stopped at Casino, he then watched the whole battle unfold in front of him, as they could not move.
+Monte Casino - Hell Hole, he followed the advance north and it stopped at Casino.
+He then watched the whole battle unfold in front of him as they could not move.
 Rome was captured and on up north.
 At a bridge near Florence he was stopped by an MP, (Military Police) and asked where he was going.
 He explained to a Canadian unit at such an such map reference.
-The MP said “Wait there and we will just capture the bridge for you.”
+The MP said “Wait there and we will just capture the bridge for you!!.”

 The war ended and a young WRAC lady arrived in southern Italy and started work at SHEAF HQ in the Palace of the King of Naples, Caserta.
 Dads unit was in the park and by then he was in charge (remember only officers were the real boss but usually they were nowhere around) of a car pool.

 Dad's last rank was Warrant Officer 1, MSM, T. Drew, Royal Army Service Corps 29 November, 1945 and served until the end of the war.